geodynamics/aspect/CONTRIBUTING.md

 - Do a quick search in the list of open and closed issues for a duplicate of your issue.
-- Do a quick search in the archived discussions on the mailing list for a duplicate of your issue.
+- Do a google search in the archived mailing list discussions for a duplicate of your issue by searching for

+  `your search term site:http://lists.geodynamics.org/pipermail/aspect-devel/`
 - If you did not find an answer, open a new [issue](https://github.com/geodynamics/aspect/issues/new) and explain your problem in as much detail as possible.
 - Attach as much as possible of the following information to your issue:
   - a minimal parameter file that reproduces the issue,
   - the `log.txt` file that was created during the model run,